CEDStandards/CEDS-Data-Warehouse/Contributing.md

 in the database.

 * Use CEDS entity and element names when possible.
   * (Note: CEDS element names have parts to give full context when applicable.
 Name parts include entity, qualifier, property, and representation.
-See the nameing conventions section in the CEDS Data Model Guide.)
+See the naming conventions section in the CEDS Data Model Guide.)
   * A table name often includes the entity part and a column name often includes a property part.
 For example, in the IDS the "Name" column in the table “Financial Account” corresponds to the CEDS element "Financial Account Name."
-  * (Add DW example?)
 * Use Pascal Case for all objects.
 * Avoid abbreviations, except for the following:
   * PS = Postsecondary